SteveMarshall/stevemarshall.github.io/cv/index.md

 <span class="meta"><time datetime="2010-01-01">January
 2010</time>--<time datetime="2011-09-21">September 2011</time></span>

-Worked on numerous high-profile projects as part of an internal consultancy team.

-Notable projects:

 - Designed front-end architecture for, and led development of, new global Yahoo!
 Maps application.